masterbobli/Bug-Fix-List/README.md

 - Local Ethiopian rulers don't become country leaders if Italy attempts to release subject countries when Ethiopia goes into exile.
 [Link](https://forum.paradoxplaza.com/forum/threads/hoi-4-pc-v1-12-2-9ebb-e45c-s-ethiopian-sub-nations-dont-use-unique-portraits.1545774/)
 - Gasperi, the Pope, and King Umberto do not have the balance of power changed in focus Proclaim the Italian Empire.
 - National Spirit "Italian Hegemony" does not have an icon.
 [Link](https://forum.paradoxplaza.com/forum/threads/puppet-cost-factor-modifier-not-working.1621684/)
+- The civil war triggered from BOP doesn't start resistance in Fascist Italy.

 ## India
 - The strength of the Indian civil war does not properly scale with autonomy level.